 This lack of heavy weapon development would come to haunt the Royal Artillery heavy regiments who served in the BEF in early 1940, as the older weapon platforms, which were both cumbersome and immobile, proved inadequate against the German blitzkrieg, with most heavy weapons serving in the field armies of the BEF being lost during the Battle for France.

-During the war, the Royal Artillery Heavy weapon catalogue would mainly be filled with the remnants of the previous war until later on in the war, when American designed platforms became readily available.
+Over the course of the war, the Royal Artillery Heavy weapon catalogue would mainly be filled with the remnants of the previous war until American designed platforms became readily available.
+Despite this, some Heavy Regiments still used WW1 era weapons well on into late 1944.

 Super Heavy

-The term Super Heavy was adopted by the Royal Artillery to describe weapons that had a barrel size of 200mm or greater, although some guns used during the war didn’t match this criteria; the definition of Heavy and Super Heavy guns varies between researchers.
+The term Super Heavy was adopted by the Royal Artillery during WW2 to describe weapons that had a barrel size of 200mm or greater, although some guns used during the war didn’t match this criteria; the definition of Heavy and Super Heavy guns varies between researchers.
+The American Army also didn’t classify weapons of this calibre as Super Heavy and instead placed them into ‘Field Artillery’ units.

-Most Super Heavy regiments at the beginning of the war used railway guns – although these are not deemed as Super Heavy in most sources – and over the course of the war (like their Heavy regiment counterparts) the Royal Artillery would eventually become outfitted with American manufactured Super Heavy weapons.
+Most British Super Heavy regiments at the beginning of the war used railway guns – although these are not deemed as Super Heavy in most sources – and over the course of the war (like their Heavy regiment counterparts) the Royal Artillery would eventually become outfitted with American manufactured Super Heavy weapons; this was once again due to the lack of British development in this field.

 Railway